-Gregg D. Caruso is Associate Professor of Philosophy at SUNY Corning.
+Gregg D. Caruso is Professor of Philosophy at SUNY Corning and Honorary Professor at Macquarie University.
 His research interests include free will, moral responsibility, philosophy of mind, cognitive science, and punishment.
 His most recent work focuses on exploring the implications of free will skepticism for our interpersonal relationships, society, morality, meaning, and the law.

 The Justice Without Retribution Network is funded through the generous support of Cornell University, the University of Aberdeen School of Law, Corning Community College, and Ghent University.

 Farah Focquaert is a Research Fellow at the Bioethics Institute Ghent, Ghent University.
 Her work focuses on (1) the ethics of moral enhancement, (2) the ethics of neuro-modulation for treatment and enhancement, and (3) the implications of the philosophy and neuroscience of free will for the criminal justice system.